Jia-Jui/Secure-Task-Management-System/README.md

 secretOrPrivateKey must have a value
 .env missing or not at repo root.
 Create it, then restart nx serve api.

+(I put it in here since there's no actual key, it should be gitignore)

 403 “Organization scope required”
 For list/create, pass ?orgId=1 or { orgId: 1 }.